orzgithub/GBA_MultiMenu_GUI/README.md

 As this program is using C extensions you need to build these extensions to make it work.

-You need to have gcc or clang, cmake, devkitarm for gba, pybind11, python and boost installed.
+You need to have gcc or clang, cmake, devkitarm for gba, pybind11 and, of course, python installed.

 On linux or some simular *nix platforms you can execute the following commands: